liuqk3/PUT/README.md

 ## Citation

-If you find our paper/code are helpful to you, please cite:
+If you find our paper/code are helpful, please consider citing:

 ```
 @article{liu2022reduce,